 VOTING

-At any meeting of the CUSC Modifications Panel any matter to be decided which shall include the CUSC Modifications Panel Recommendation Vote shall be put to a vote of Panel Members upon the request of the Panel Chairman or any Panel Member.
+At any meeting of the CUSC Modifications Panel any matter to be decided which shall include the CUSC Modifications Panel Recommendation Vote shall be put to a vote of Panel Members upon the request of the Panel Chair or any Panel Member.

-Subject to Paragraphs 8.7.5, 8.11.4 and 8.11.5, in deciding any matter at any meeting of the CUSC Modifications Panel each Panel Member other than the Panel Chairman shall cast one vote.
+Subject to Paragraphs 8.7.5, 8.11.4 and 8.11.5, in deciding any matter at any meeting of the CUSC Modifications Panel each Panel Member other than the Panel Chair shall cast one vote.

 Except as otherwise expressly provided in the CUSC, and in particular Paragraph 8.6.2, any matter to be decided at any meeting of the CUSC Modifications Panel shall be decided by simple majority of the votes cast at the meeting (an abstention shall not be counted as a cast vote).

-The Panel Chairman shall not cast a vote as a Panel Member but shall have a casting vote on any matter (except in a CUSC Modifications Panel Recommendation Vote) where votes are otherwise cast equally in favour of and against the relevant motion including, for the avoidance of doubt, in the CUSC Modifications Panel Self-Governance Vote, where the Panel Chairman is obliged to exercise his casting vote if votes are otherwise cast equally in favour of or against a CUSC Modification Proposal, but where any person other than the actual Panel Chairman or his alternate is acting as chairman he shall not have a casting vote.
+The Panel Chair shall not cast a vote as a Panel Member but shall have a casting vote on any matter (except in a CUSC Modifications Panel Recommendation Vote) where votes are otherwise cast equally in favour of and against the relevant motion including, for the avoidance of doubt, in the CUSC Modifications Panel Self-Governance Vote, where the Panel Chair is obliged to exercise their casting vote if votes are otherwise cast equally in favour of or against a CUSC Modification Proposal, but where any person other than the actual Panel Chair or their alternate is acting as chair they shall not have a casting vote.

 The two Panel Members appointed by The Company pursuant to Paragraph 8.3.1(b)(iii) shall together have one vote in relation to each matter which shall be cast jointly by agreement between them or, where only one of The Company Panel Members is present at a meeting, by that The Company Panel Member.